SimonOuellette35/ARC_gym/README.md

 on different tasks, not just different task samples.

 Generated data files can then be opened and used with the app found on https://github.com/fchollet/ARC

+### 2. SampleGenerator API

+Instantiate a SampleGenerator object, passing in the same arguments as the command line script.

+Then, call generateDataset().
+This will return 2 lists: a list of training data samples, and a list of test data samples.

+Each element in a list is a tuple: (support_inputs, support_outputs, query_inputs, query_outputs), where:

+* support_inputs: list of k input grids for the task demonstration
+* support_outputs: list of k output grids for the task demonstration
+* query_inputs: list of k input grids for the task test.
+* query_outputs: list of k output grids for the task test (used for training and/or evaluation)

+You can also, instead, call directly the generateTaskSamples method.
+This will draw "number" task samples from the specified "task_list".
+See tasks.cardinality.task_list for a "task_list" example.

 ##### Roadmap
 * Expose an API so that learning algorithms can programmatically interact with, and request, tasks from the training framework.